web-melt/configs/README.md

-# configs
+# configs :)
-Collection of configs on mac osx / linux
+My configuration files for various mac osx / linux tools

+e.g. karabiner private.xml to remap ctrl and fn only on mac keyboards